Loyola University New Orleans is open and under normal operations. All classes, activities, and services are on schedule.

 As you know, Southern Louisiana experienced a major hurricane which resulted in infrastructure damage.
 While our campus suffered minimal structural damage, electricity remains out for all of New Orleans.
 Many of our faculty and staff have had to evacuate and may or may not have power.
 Based upon the most recent updates from the city, they will begin restoring power soon, but it may take some time to restore the entire city.

 If you need to come to campus to retrieve some of your belongings, please use this form to sign up for a timeslot on Thursday or Friday between 9 a.m. and 3 p.m.
+If you are unable to come for one of those times, please email police@loyno.edu to make other arrangements.
+We are asking students who evacuated to remain where they are today and Wednesday while we help those who stayed leave the city.

 We are cancelling class this week and next, and we will make up those classes in person during the fall semester (including using the fall break and pushing back exams a few days).
 We will maximize the time we spend together in the classroom.